code-jojo/client-search/README.md

 ## Overview

-This CLI tool provides a simple, efficient way to search for client information using the API.
+This CLI tool provides a simple, efficient way to search for client information using the API or custom JSON files.

 ## Setup and Installation